postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 <img alt="Team Join Question" src="https://assets.postman.com/postman-docs/team-join-question-v9.7.jpg" width="400px"/>

-The team admin will receive a notification that you asked to join the team.
-Once they approve your request, you will be able to access the team and collaborate on API projects within it.
+Team admins will receive a notification when you ask to join the team.
+Once they approve your request, you'll be able to access the team and collaborate on API projects within it.

 ### Leaving a team